neon-iot/cognitive_radios/README.md

 # Cognitive Radio Repository
-## This repository is intended to house material
+## This repository is intended to house materials of machine learning for communication systems.
-This course...

 ## Main topics
 * This